cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesUploadPython"></a>
 # **packagesUploadPython**
-> PythonPackageUploadResponse packagesUploadPython(owner, repo, data)
+> PythonPackageUpload packagesUploadPython(owner, repo, data)

 Create a new Python package